alex1162/video-coding/practice1/README.md

 **1. Start a new project called practice1.
 Create an API and put it inside a docker.**

 To do this practice we will use FastAPI.
 We will start following the instructions from the fastapi website tutorial.
 We start by installing fastapi.
-We do so running the command:
+We do so by running the command:

 *> pip install “fastapi[standard]”*

-We then proceed creating a new project folder in our directory called practice1.
+We then proceed to create a new project folder in our directory called practice1.

 Here we will **create** a virtual environment: